alnhnt/PICAXE/Projects/Fairy_Lights-Simple_Experiment/README.md

 - [Software](./Software/Fairy_Lights-Simple_Experiment.bas) written in PICAXE BASIC with the PICAXE Editor v6.2.0.0.

 ## License
-Contents of this project are covered by the [MIT](https://choosealicense.com/licenses/mit/) License.
+Contents of this project are covered by different licenses:

+- The PICAXE BASIC software has the [MIT](https://choosealicense.com/licenses/mit/) License.
+- All other materials have the [CERN OHL v2 Permissive](https://choosealicense.com/licenses/cern-ohl-p-2.0/) license.

 ![Electronics Schematic](./Pictures/Fairy_lights-Simple_Experiment.png)